mgriebling/BigDecimal/README.md

 The BigDecimal package provides arbitrary-precision decimal arithmetic in Swift.

 Its functionality falls in the following categories:
 - Arithmetic: addition, subtraction, multiplication, division, remainder and exponentiation
+- Constants: pi, zero, one, ten
+- Functions: *Coming Soon* (e.g. exp, log, pow, trig)
 - Rounding and scaling according to one of the rounding modes
     - awayFromZero - Round towards +infinity
     - down - Round towards 0